LaunchCoderGirlSTL/Data-Science-Assignments/etl_project/README.md

 1. A jupyter notebook with all your ETL code in it.
 I suggest using psycopg2, but you are free to use any other libraries you find.

-2. 5-10 SQL queries that highlight how your tables work.
+2. 5-10 SQL queries that highlight how your tables work and what they show.
 You must use at least three joins.
 Include a comment for each one indicating what it is doing.

+3. A data model with the proper cardinality and degrees labeled and explained.

-3. Be prepared to present on the process you went through.
+4. Be prepared to present on the process you went through.
 This should not take longer than 8 minutes.
 Your presentation will be in a code review, so please do not create a powerpoint.
 Instead, you will walk through what code things you learned when working on this project.
 Do NOT simply go through all your code in an exhaustive manner.